NCAS-CMS/cfdm/docs/source/tutorial.rst

     <Field: air_temperature(atmosphere_hybrid_height_coordinate(1), grid_latitude(10), grid_longitude(9)) K>]
    >>> cfdm.write(x, 'new_file.nc')

+By default the output file will be for CF-|version|.

 The `cfdm.write` function has optional parameters to

 * set the output netCDF format (all netCDF3 and netCDF4 formats are